-There exists today a limitation and rules on the number of availability tests that Elia can perform.
-The limitation and rules are to be changed with the Smart Testing methodology.
+There exist today a limitation and rules on the number of availability tests that Elia can perform.
 Under the current rules, Elia has the right to perform at maximum 12 availability tests on the 12 month rolling window:

 - In case of two successive successful availability tests, Elia reduces this maximum to 6 availability tests on the rolling window. - Any failed availability test will automatically set a limitation on the number of availability tests back to 12 for the rolling window.